namely/docker-protoc/README.md

 The container automatically puts the compiled files into a `gen` directory with language-specific sub-directories.
 So for Golang, the files go into a directory `./gen/pb-go`; For ruby the directory is `./gen/pb-ruby`.

+## gRPC Gateway (Experimental)

+You can optionally specify `--with-gateway` to generate [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) support with swagger.
+Ideally this will generate a ready-to-go containerized app, but for now you can access the generated gateway code and swagger definition.

 ## Contributing

 If you make changes, or add a container for another language compiler, this repo